Doctors' Building (Cincinnati, Ohio)

 The Doctors' Building is a historic commercial structure in Cincinnati, Ohio, United States.
 Located on Garfield Place in the city's downtown, it is one of Cincinnati's few Late Gothic Revival commercial buildings.

 The Doctors' Building was designed by the firm of Tietig and Lee, one of Cincinnati's leading architectural firms in the early twentieth century.
 Completed in 1923, it was one of the firm's most prominent commissions; it was Cincinnati's only large building erected for the sole purpose of providing space for doctors' offices, and its location on the southern side of a park ensures that it can be seen from a distance.
 Terracotta tiles cover the eight-story facade, which is structured primarily of brick, although reinforced concrete was also employed in construction.
 Some additional elements are constructed of metal or marble.
 The building is topped with a mostly flat roof with a small penthouse.

+By 1984, the city of Cincinnati was planning a $100 million residential redevelopment of Garfield Place.
+The plan called for the Doctors' Building to be converted into a 120-unit residential structure by 1987 and for two new apartment high-rises to be built on either side of the building by 1991.
+The city proposed demolishing a portion of the Doctors' Building to construct a parking garage for the new high-rises.
+Ameritas Inc. of Atlanta purchased the Doctors' Building for $3 million in July 1986.
+As Ameritas had suggested renovating the building for office use prior to the sale, the city viewed the acquisition as a threat to its redevelopment plans.
+The month of the sale, city officials met with Ameritas to discuss the future of the building, but were unable to come to an agreement.

 In 1986, the Doctors' Building was listed on the National Register of Historic Places.
 It qualified for the Register both because of its place in local history and because of its well-preserved historic architecture.
 Key to these two statuses was its place as the area's only large building constructed for physicians and as one of the most important buildings designed by Tietig and Lee.